20th-Century Architecture of Frank Lloyd Wright

 The 20th-Century Architecture of Frank Lloyd Wright is a UNESCO World Heritage Site consisting of eight buildings across the United States designed by the American architect Frank Lloyd Wright (1867–1959).
-These sites demonstrate his philosophy of organic architecture, designing structures that were in harmony with humanity and its environment.
+These sites are designated because they exemplify his philosophy of organic architecture, in which he designed structures that harmonized with humanity and their environment.
 Wright's work had an international influence on the development of architecture in the 20th century.